svenkreiss/svenkreiss.github.io/content/dvds-js-v0.1.0.md

 </script>

 > Distributed Versioned Data Structures in JavaScript.
 Like git in js.
-> Checkout out the code on [github/svenkreiss/dvds-js](http://github.com/svenkreiss/dvds-js).
+> Checkout the code on [github.com/svenkreiss/dvds-js](http://github.com/svenkreiss/dvds-js).

 The aim of `dvds-js` is to have data structures in JavaScript that you can `fork()`, serialize and send over the wire, `commit()` to and then stream back and `merge()` with full conflict resolution.

+This post is about the very first dev release, version 0.1.0.

 ## Loading the Library